JackWCollins/kopool_react/README.md

 The GraphQL queries can be seen at [`app/javascript/bundles/KOPool/queries`](https://github.com/JackWCollins/kopool_react/tree/master/app/javascript/bundles/KOPool/queries).
 I use the Apollo `graphql` function to connec the components with the automatic GraphQL queries.

+### Testing

+I am using the following tools for test-driven development in this project:

+* Minitest
+* Capybara
+* Jest
+* Enzyme

 ### Original Project

 This `kopool_react` project is definitely still a work in progress.
 The [original version](https://github.com/JackWCollins/kopool) was written in Rails 4 and Angular JS 1.5.
 I haven't updated that code in years, so if you venture in there shield your eyes!